nemye/LightningXML/README.md

 ## Performance

 Benchmarked against [pugixml](https://pugixml.org/), [RapidXML](https://rapidxml.sourceforge.net/) (via the copy bundled in Boost.PropertyTree), and [libxml2](https://gitlab.gnome.org/GNOME/libxml2) on identical workloads.
-Every parser populates the same output records from the same payloads, so the numbers reflect a **feature/performance spectrum** rather than differing work.
-Throughput is bytes of source per second (higher is better); measured on an AMD Ryzen 9 7950X3D, Ubuntu 24.04, Clang 19, `-O3`/Release, pinned to one core (median of 15 repetitions).
+Every parser populates the same output records from the same payloads, so the numbers reflect a fairly comparable performance spectrum.
+Throughput is measured as bytes of source per second (higher is better); measured on an AMD Ryzen 9 7950X3D, Ubuntu 24.04, Clang 19, `-O3`/Release, pinned to one core (median of 15 repetitions).

 | Workload | LightningXML | LightningXML Strict | pugixml | RapidXML | RapidXML fast | libxml2 DOM | libxml2 reader |
 |---|---|---|---|---|---|---|---|